The Assassin

 Story & Plot Summary: The Assassin

-Quick Plot Summary: The Assassin is a Drama, Action, History film that explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2015, The Assassin is a Drama, Action film directed by Hou Hsiao-hsien.
+The narrative explores complex human emotions and relationships through detailed character development.
+This summary provides a scannable look at the movie's central conflict involving Shu Qi.

 Story Breakdown